jeffbryner/jeffbryner.github.io/_posts/2019-05-12-que-vive-a-new-risk-framework.md

 ## The Framework
 Here's a link to the [base, starter spreadsheet for Que Vive]().

-The idea is:
+The process is as follows:

 - List your assets; the things you worry about being hacked
 - List your threats; the things you worry about happening to your assets
 - Rate the worst case impact of each threat occuring to each asset
-- Check each category of the NIST CSF that you feel you have covered
+- Check each category of the NIST CSF that you feel you have covered for this occurance
 - Que Vive will then calculate your resulting risk

 You can then use this as a planning tool for areas that need further focus or prioritization.
+Since it's a simple spreadsheet, you can fully customize the rankings, risk calc, etc.

 Here's an image of an in progress que vive session: ![semi-complete Que Vive](/assets/que-vive-sample.png)